Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 #### Define custom serial names for subclasses

-By default, Kotlin serialization uses the class name as the type discriminator property value for polymorphic subclasses.
+By default, Kotlin serialization uses the fully qualified class name as the type discriminator property value for polymorphic subclasses.

 You can [customize their serial names](serialization-customization-options.md#customize-serial-names) with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.

+> You must use a unique `@SerialName` for each serializable class in a polymorphic hierarchy.
+Otherwise, an `IllegalStateException` is thrown.
+>
+{style="note"}

-Use it to define a stable identifier for a subclass that does not depend on its source code:
+Use `@SerialName` to define a stable identifier for a subclass that doesn't depend on its source code:

 ```kotlin
 // Imports declarations from the serialization library